Linear regression and its inference on noisy network-linked data: Small projection perturbation under random network models

 \section{Small projection perturbation under random network models}

 We have introduced the small projection perturbation condition as a general way to characterize the structural perturbation level our framework could tolerate.
-To provide more insights about the robustness characterized in this way, in this section, we study the small perturbation projection assumption in a specific setting when the perturbation of $P$ comes from random network models.
+To provide more insights about this characterization, in this section, we study the small projection perturbation assumption in a special setting when the perturbation of $P$ comes from random network models.
 Specifically, we assume that the edge between each pair of nodes $(i,j)$ is generated independently from a Bernoulli distribution with $\p(A_{ij} = 1) = P_{ij}, 1\le i < j \le n$.
 In particular, $\e A = P$.
 This model is known as the inhomogeneous Erd\H{o}s-R\'{e}nyi model \citep{Bollobas2007}.
 To clarify, the randomness discussed in this section comes from the random network model above, which is assumed to be independent of the randomness from the noise $\epsilon$ in the regression model.

 Section~\ref{secsec:nonparametric-setting} investigates the most difficult setting when no prior information is available about the network model, while Section~\ref{secsec:parametric-setting} presents the results in the arguably easiest setting when the true underlying network can be accurately estimated.
-Additionally, in Section~\ref{secsec:nonparametric-setting}, we show that our theoretical requirement for the network density in the completely non-informative situation is rate optimal.
-Section~\ref{sec:Laplacian} further extends the results in another commonly used setting when the Laplacian matrix is used to represent relational information.
+Section~\ref{sec:Laplacian} further extends the results in another commonly seen setting when the Laplacian matrix represents the relational information.